20 of the most relaxing holidays

 Bay of Islands, New Zealand

-It’s worth making the stunning Bay of Islands, in the far north of New Zealand, your final stop after indulging in the country’s plethora of adrenaline-filled activities as it’s the ideal place to recharge.
-This subtropical region is best explored from the water, where you might get to spot whales, penguins and dolphins, and even the largest island – Urupukapuka – remains remarkably tranquil.
+It’s worth making the stunning Bay of Islands, in the far north of New Zealand, your final stop after indulging in the country’s plethora of adrenaline-filled activities.
+It is truly one of the best holiday destinations to relax.
+This subtropical region is best explored from the water.
+While here, you might get to spot whales, penguins and dolphins.
+Even the largest island of the bunch – Urupukapuka – remains remarkably tranquil.

 Sacred Valley, Peru